How can you improve your investing game?

 Each player made some amazing shots, but as the match wore on, it seemed – based on my amateur analysis – that Djokovic was making fewer errors.

 In the game of tennis, there are shots referred to as “winners.”
 These shots are typically out of the reach of your opponent or can’t be returned.
 If you hit a winner, you win a point.

 The game of tennis has many things in common with long-term investing.
 This analogy was first highlighted by Charles Ellis in his book, Winning the Loser’s Game, originally published in 1998.
-Here’s a PDF excerpt from the book, courtesy of the CFA Institute.
+Here’s a PDF excerpt from the book.

 To summarize the Ellis book’s thoughts on tennis and investing, here’s a great quote from Eric Falkenstein: